kubernetes-sigs/gateway-api/docs-src/concepts.md

 Currently the two Route object types are `HTTPRoute` and `TCPRoute`, to cover the two most common uses for this sort of traffic.

-This design is intended to be extensible at this point - it’s possible that the service-apis team may create a UDPRoute, or even an IPRoute in the future.
+This design is intended to be extensible at this point - it is possible that the service-apis team may create a UDPRoute, or even an IPRoute in the future.

 ### Combined types